WELCOME TO GEOMETRIC DIMENSIONING AND TOLERANCING

-You can buy the current version of the American GD&T standard, ASME Y14.5-2018, from ASME for $230 for either the print version or a PDF version.
+You can buy the current version of the American GD&T standard, ASME Y14.5-2018, from ASME for $230 (as of Jan.
+2021, anyways!) for either the print version or a PDF version.
 (You save shipping charges by ordering the PDF version, but be prepared to load some software in order to view the PDF because it's protected and only works on one computer, the physical machine that you download and open it on.)

 To learn more about any courses we offer or to discuss a custom course, please don’t hesitate to get in touch.

-Go to Free Downloads now to check out these resources.
-Thanks!
+Go to Free GD&T Downloads to download the PDFs.